ch33nchan/lossfunk-jokes/readme.md

 By breaking it down like this, I force the AI to be creative instead of just pulling a random penguin joke from its memory.

-The Comedy Judge: My AI Critic 🤖ന്യാ
+The Comedy Judge: My AI Critic 🤖
 Okay, so I have a bunch of jokes.
 Are they actually funny?
 Time to call in my Judge AI.

 The Problem: AI judges can be biased.
 They sometimes prefer longer jokes or the first joke they see, even if it's terrible.